 Heat pumps require electricity to function.
 However, this power input is typically between 1/2 and 1/5th of the available heat output.
 We normally use the ‘coefficient of Performance’ (COP) as the measure of efficiency.

-In the example below the COP is 3.
-We are getting 3 kWatts of useful heat for the cost of 1kW of electricity.
-This is actually 300% efficent, and only possible due to the 2kW being extracted from the garden.
+In the example below the COP is 3, so 3 kWatts of useful heat are delivered to the house for the cost of 1kW of electricity.
+This is actually 300% efficient, and only possible due to the 2kW being extracted from the garden.

 The graph below gives an idea of the COP variations of a typical heat pump.
 This shows the difference in temperure between the source and the heat-delivery side.
 If you assume the heat pump’s source is zero Celsius, you can read the horizontal (X axis) scale as the heated water temperature.